 Overview of Climeworks

 The company uses technology it created to collect CO2 from the surrounding air.
-This happens through a two-step process of drawing air into a “collector” using large fans and then using filters to capture CO2.
-After the CO2 is in the filters, the company heats the filter which releases the CO2 and enables capture.
-The company has two operational facilities, one in Switzerland that uses the CO2 for commercial purposes and one in Iceland that uses the CO2 for carbon dioxide removal (CDR) credits:
+This happens through a two-step process of drawing air into a “collector” using large fans and filtering it to capture CO2.
+After the CO2 is collected with the filters, the company heats the collector container, releasing the CO2 and enabling capture.
+The company has implemented multiple projects accumulating to hundreds of thousands hours of operation across different countries, and is currently expanding.

-CDR Credits - Climeworks also sells CDR credits on the voluntary market through their facility in Iceland.
-After capturing CO2, Climeworks injects the CO2 deep underground into geological formations where the CO2 reacts with the minerals around it and forms solid materials.
-This is considered the safest way to store CO2 as it is extremely unlikely to leak back into the atmosphere.
-When someone purchases a carbon credit from Climeworks, the company puts that money into the operational costs associated with running their DAC project.
-The Climeworks team claims that the CDR credits that they sell go directly to removing additional tons of CO2 removed from the atmosphere, as all of the money they receive goes into operational and modular expansion costs (more on this below).
+Climeworks sells carbon removal as a service on the voluntary carbon market through its Orca facility, based in Iceland.
+Climeworks has partnered with Carbfix, the Icelandic mineralization company, to deposit the CO2 deep underground into geological formations where the CO2 reacts with the minerals around it and forms solid materials.
+This is considered to be one of the safest and most durable ways to store CO2, as it is extremely unlikely to leak back into the atmosphere.
+When a carbon removal service is purchased from Climeworks, the company either puts that money into the operational costs associated with running its DAC project or into the financing of new projects.
+The Climeworks team claims that the carbon removal services that it sells go directly to removing additional tons of CO2 from the atmosphere, as all the money it receives goes into operational and modular expansion costs (more on this below).

 Theory of Change

 Funds generated by the sale of carbon removal services feed the immediate operational costs that keep the DAC plants operating, as well as signal market potential to investors.
 The following theory of change diagram outlines this process: